Andreas Anagnostakis: Early life

-Anagostakis was born 11 August 1826 on the Greek island of Antikythera.
+Anagnostakis was born 11 August 1826 on the Greek island of Antikythera.
 His parents were from the village of Anopolis in Sfakia, Crete and possibly from one of the original founding Sfakiote families.
 They fled Cretan Turks on the island and settled in Syra, where Andreas attended school.
 He later went to the Medical School at the University of Athens, then continued his studies, funded by Queen Amalia, in Vienna, Berlin, and Paris.
 He graduated from Athens in 1849 with his doctorate in medicine.
 He was initially a general physician before deciding to specialize in ophthalmology.

 Career

 While studying in France, he came up with the idea to add a concave mirror to ophthalmoscopes previously suggested by Hermann von Helmholtz, Theodor Ruete, Eugène Follin, Cocius, William Cumming, Charles Babbage, and Eduard Jäger.
 The idea for his improvements to the ophthalmoloscope were inspired by ancient Greek writings, for example "the basic law governing the reflection of light when the reflected ray lies in the plane of incidents of the incident ray, the knowledge of the focus and the straight lines under which the objects reflected in flat and spherical mirrors are seen."
 He further developed the idea of a handheld tool in London; Richard Liebreich developed the model.
-Anagostakis decreased the size of Ruete's ophthalmoscope and added a 5 cm concave mirror "with a focal distance of 4.5 inches" and a 4mm hole in the center.
+Anagnostakis decreased the size of Ruete's ophthalmoscope and added a 5 cm concave mirror "with a focal distance of 4.5 inches" and a 4mm hole in the center.
 He recommended the addition of a convex lens, as Louis-Auguste Desmarres used, to flip the image from the mirror.